 Pituitary metastasis from breast cancer

 The patient was treated in the hospital for multifocal cancer of the lower outer quadrant of the left breast.
-The patient asked the ophthalmologist about complaints of lacrimation and the loss of sight from the right temple side of vision.
+The patient asked the ophthalmologist about complaints of lacrimation and the loss of sight from the right temporal side.

-ASNR 2016: This case was submitted as part of the American Society of Neuroradiology (ASNR 2016) Case Of The Day competition, in collaboration with Radiopaedia.org.
+This case was submitted as part of the American Society of Neuroradiology (ASNR 2016) Case of the Day competition, in collaboration with Radiopaedia.org.

 Loading Stack -